OUR HINTS & TIPS FOR KERBSIDE RECYCLING

-Remove tape: All sticky packing tape should be removed from cardboard before it’s placed into a recycling bin.
+Remove tape: You should remove all sticky packing tape from cardboard before placing it into a recycling bin.

 Cardboard: The main types of cardboard we use at home are corrugated cardboard for packing boxes, and the types used for food and drink packaging.
 Both types are recyclable but councils sometimes collect them separately, so check what’s correct in your area.

-Tin cans to deal with?: Tin can lids can be recycled if you pop them inside the clean, empty tin, and empty aerosol cans can be recycled as long as any plastic caps are removed.
+Tin cans to deal with?: Tin can lids are recyclable if you pop them inside the clean, empty tin, and empty aerosol cans are recyclable as long as you remove plastic caps.
 You can also leave paper labels on tins as these will be recognised and dealt with separately.

-Ball it up: Aluminium foil can be recycled and should be collected and scrunched into a sizeable ball before popping it in your recycling bin.
-Aluminium tubes can be recycled too, but plastic caps should be removed first.
+Ball it up: Aluminium foil is recyclable, simply collect and scrunch into a sizeable ball before popping it in your recycling bin.
+Aluminium tubes are recyclable too, but only after removing plastic caps.

 Put a lid on it: Metal lids should be left on glass bottles and jars and they should be placed in your kerbside glass bin.